i Structure of financial laws and regulations in Japan

 Framework for legislation or regulation

-The FIEA is the most basic and fundamental instrument of regulation applicable across the spectrum of derivatives, securitisations and other structured products.
+The FIEA is the most basic and fundamental instrument of regulation applicable across the spectrum regarding derivatives, securitisations and other structured products.
 There are also other laws governing these products, such as the Act on Investment Trusts and Investment Corporations, the Limited Partnership Act for Investment, the Act on Securitisation of Assets, the Trust Act and the Companies Act.
 Other related laws and regulations may apply depending on the type of product.

-In 2006, the FIEA underwent radical amendment (it was formerly the Securities and Exchange Act), as did the Commodity Derivatives Act (formerly the Commodity Exchange Act) in 2011.
+In 2006, the FIEA underwent radical amendments (it was formerly the Securities and Exchange Act), as did the Commodity Derivatives Act (formerly the Commodity Exchange Act) in 2011.
 The main purpose of these amendments was to provide more complete protection for investors and to improve and enhance the convenience of participating in the Japanese market.
 While these amendments introduced strict and rigid regulations for investor protection, there are exceptions for rules and regulations that are applicable to financial instruments businesses targeting only professional investors, QIIs or commodity derivatives professionals.
 In other words, the rules and regulations applicable to the financial instruments business can differ depending on the type of investor.
 The FSA has also promoted a considerable number of further amendments to the FIEA in recent years to implement agreements reached at the G20 summits, which aim to strengthen the global financial system by fortifying prudential oversight, improving risk management, promoting transparency and continuously reinforcing international cooperation.

 Recent developments in regulations